top of page

 Take that price and divide by 4, that's cheap in comparison to the cruise excursion to Omaha Beach and American Cemetery.
 Plus, we got to stop in the city of Caen which would not be included in your excursion to Omaha Beach.

-Other rental companies nearby in order of how close they are to the cruise terminal.
+Other rental companies nearby in order of how close they are to the cruise terminal, so it will not take much time to get to any of these from the cruise terminal.

 SIXT-87 Southampton Quai